What can the IT Office help you with?

 Please see our Security Advice page for more information.

-How do I read my Hermes e-mail from home?
+How do I read my e-mail?

 See this guide for more comprehensive instructions on how to set up mail clients such as Outlook to receive your University e-mail.